You and your health care providers are working toward the same goal - good health for you. Here are a few tips to make the most of your time together.

 If you need a follow-up visit

-Make sure you know and agree with how your health care provider plans to help you.
+Make sure you know and agree with the plan.

 Repeat what you have heard to make sure you understand what was said.